Hot Air Ballooning in Cappadocia: A Complete Guide

 What to Wear Hot Air Ballooning

-Wear flat, closed shoes.
-You will need to scramble into and out of the basket.
-This is not an activity for flip-flops and definitely not high heel territory.
+Wear flat, closed-toe shoes.
+You will need to scramble into and out of the basket, so this is not an activity for flip-flops and other flimsy shoes–and definitely not high-heel territory.

 Children and Hot Air Ballooning

-No reputable company will take up a child under six.
+No reputable company will take a child under six on a ride.
 Ballooning baskets have high sides, for very obvious safety reasons.
 Any passenger under 140 centimeters will not be able to see over the basket sides.

 Booking Your Hot Air Balloon